-"These reforms represent the most significant change in fifty years for victims of crime who are injured as a result of an act of violence - with more victims to become eligible and a more supportive system."
+"This is most significant change in 50 years for victims of crime who are injured as a result of an act of violence - with more victims to become eligible and a more supportive system."

-"For many victims, going to a court-based tribunal exacerbates their trauma and far too many victims give up or just do not apply for the help they need - we're fixing that."
+"For many victims, going to a court-based tribunal exacerbates their trauma and far too many victims give up or just do not apply for the help they need - we're fixing that by giving them the support they need to recover."